 Discuss how you might better help individuals prepare for the role of manager.

-CoachingOurselves peer learning programs enable organizations to connect and develop their leaders.
-Peer insights combined with expert content developed by world-renowned business thinkers such as Henry Mintzberg, Edgar Schein, Linda Hill, Charles Jennings and many others.
+CoachingOurselves peer group learning connects and develops leaders in organizations.
+Our extensive library of expert content is developed by world-renowned business thinkers such as Henry Mintzberg, Edgar Schein, Linda Hill, Charles Jennings and many others.